 Keep Your Hours Updated So Customers Know When You’re

 If you reopen or change your business hours, update your hours in the Info tab to let your customers know.
-This sends customers a message when they visit your Google My Business, alerting them of the change.
+This sends customers a message when they visit your Google Business Profile, alerting them of the change.
 Plus it also is shared as a post for increased visibility.

 Use COVID-19 Posts to Update Customers on Safety Measures